 The Company has no operating revenue.
-The Company's expenses related primarily to business development, office and miscellaneous, professional fees for accounting and legal, consulting fees, management fees, and transfer agent and filing fees.
+The Company's expenses related primarily to business development, office and miscellaneous, professional fees for accounting and legal, consulting fees, management fees, transfer agent and filing fees, and share-based payments.
 The Company does not have any business and is actively looking for a new business.